$H^m$-Conforming Virtual Elements in Arbitrary Dimension: Introduction

 \section{Introduction}

 Recently Hu, Lin and Wu constructed $H^m$-conforming finite elements of degree $k$ on simplices in $\mathbb R^n$ with $k\geq 2^n(m-1)+1$ and $m, n\geq1$ in a unified way~\cite{HuLinWu2021}, which generalizes the finite elements in two dimensions in \cite{BrambleZlamal1970,Zenisek1970,ArgyrisFriedScharpf1968} and the finite elements in three dimensions in \cite{Zenisek1974a,Zhang2009a,Zhang2016a}.
+The simplical lattice is used in \cite{ChenHuang2021Cmgeodecomp} to show the geometric decomposition of smooth finite elements.
 The work \cite{HuLinWu2021} is theoretically important, and is a significant progress in the field of construction of $H^m$-conforming elements in $\mathbb R^n$.
-Since polynomial shape functions are infinitely differentiable, the $2^{n-1}(m-1)$th order derivatives of shape functions at vertices are included in the degrees of freedom, which results in the very high polynomial degree $k\geq 2^n(m-1)+1$ for $H^m$-conforming finite elements.
+Since polynomial shape functions are infinitely differentiable, the $2^{n-1}(m-1)$th order derivatives of shape functions at vertices are included in the degrees of freedom (DoFs), which results in the very high polynomial degree $k\geq 2^n(m-1)+1$ for $H^m$-conforming finite elements.
 In \cite{Xu2020}, Xu devised $H^m$-conforming piecewise polynomials based on the artificial neural network with $k\geq m$ and then developed a finite neuron method, whose practical value is also limited since solving the underlying non-linear and non-convex optimization problem is challenging.
-We refer to \cite{HuZhang2015a} for $H^m$-conforming finite elements on macro-hypercubes and \cite{FuGuzmanNeilan2018} for $H^2$-conforming finite elements on macro-simplices in arbitrary dimension.
+We refer to \cite{HuZhang2015a} for $H^m$-conforming finite elements on macro-hypercubes and \cite{FuGuzmanNeilan2020} for $H^2$-conforming finite elements on macro-simplices in arbitrary dimension.

 Alternatively, in \cite{ChenHuang2020,Huang2020} we devised $H^m$-nonconforming virtual elements of any degree $k$ on any shape of polytope $K$ in $\mathbb R^n$ with $k\geq m$ in a universal way by employing a generalized Green’s identity.
 When $K$ is a simplex, $1\leq m\leq n$ and $k = m$, the virtual elements in \cite{ChenHuang2020} are exactly the nonconforming finite elements in \cite{WangXu2013,WangXu2006}.
-And when $K$ is a simplex, $m=n+1$ and $k = m$, the degrees of freedom of the virtual elements in \cite{Huang2020} are same as those of the nonconforming finite elements in \cite{WuXu2019}.
+And when $K$ is a simplex, $m=n+1$ and $k = m$, the DoFs of the virtual elements in \cite{Huang2020} are same as those of the nonconforming finite elements in \cite{WuXu2019}.
 We refer to \cite{WuXu2017,HuZhang2017,HuZhang2019} for more $H^m$-nonconforming finite elements and~\cite{ZhaoChenZhang2016,ZhaoZhangChenMao2018,AntoniettiManziniVerani2018} for more $H^m$-nonconforming virtual elements.